The Ultimate Guide to Mobile App Frameworks

 TABLE OF CONTENTS

-When compared to native application development, frameworks can reduce time to market, improve testing across devices, boost quality assurance efforts, and cut down the amount of code required to target multiple platforms by 50% or more.
+Compared to native development, using a framework can shorten time to market, improve testing across devices, enhance quality assurance, and reduce the amount of code needed to target multiple platforms by 50% or more.
+However, it's important to be aware of potential pitfalls.
+Apps developed with frameworks must still meet user expectations for performance, user experience, and functionality on the targeted platform.

-Whether you’re building web, native, or hybrid apps using the best practices of mobile development when it comes to the technologies you deploy should always be a key consideration.
-A framework should never get in the way of the app it supports.
-Here, we’ve gathered together the top choices you should consider when it comes to evaluating your upcoming mobile app projects.
+Whether you're building web, native, or hybrid apps, using the best practices of mobile development is key.
+The framework should enhance, not hinder, your app’s success.
+In this guide, we’ve compiled the top frameworks you should consider for your upcoming mobile app projects.

 React Native